Maggie's HBOT chamber for cancer

 There’s so much that goes into my healing: diet, stress management, exercise, mindfulness, meditation, positive thinking, off-label drugs, HBOT, sauna… I’m not doing a randomized, cross-over, placebo study with this.

-My best guess, based on timing. is that HBOT was the biggest contributor to stop the advance of my radiation necrosis but obviously hasn’t healed it.
+My best guess, based on timing, is that HBOT was the biggest contributor to stop the advance of my radiation necrosis but obviously hasn’t healed it.
 For cancer, I’m guessing it’s helpful but not necessary to continue healing.
-Overall there are so many benefits to the body, I’m grateful I have the chamber and will keep using it until it breaks again.
+Overall there are so many benefits to the body, I’m grateful I have the chamber.

 Hyperbaric Chambers for Cancer: Types, Cost & Components